Head of Brand & Content

 Not only are you wasting budget promoting products that you don’t have, you’re frustrating the customers that see that ad and try to purchase, only to learn the product was out-of-stock the whole time.

 To avoid all this, retailers can connect Facebook with their inventory data.
 This can be done manually, but that would require constant upkeep.
 The simpler way is to connect your stock-level data directly to the catalog.
 This way, you won’t need to have someone always checking the data; it will update automatically.
-The automated method can be accomplished with tools like ROI Hunter’s Product Marketing Platform (PMP), which integrates data from across channels to form a single source of truth.
+The automated method can be accomplished with tools like Product Performance Management (PPM) platform, which integrates data from across channels to form a single source of truth.

 How can you tell if a product is underperforming on Facebook because of low interest, or because of low promotion?
 Check another source.
 By comparing Google Analytics data with Facebook data, you can find hidden gem products within your catalog.